RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/PingPong.rst

 Since there are no debounce mechanisms for the button inputs, it will have to be processed programmatically.
 The algorithm is quite simple, it is enough for us to poll the keyboard at a certain frequency, less than the duration of the bounce.
 In our case, the polling rate of the keyboard is 60Hz.

 Processing of clicks is done in the Process method of the Keyboard class.
 The purpose of this method is to return the button number and its state.
 The above algorithm is good, but the current implementation is not capable of handling simultaneous key presses within a single loop.
-I suggest doing it yourself, but this is enough for the game.
+I suggest doing it yourself, but what we did is enough for the game to be operational.

 The order of the keys is set by the position of the button in the class enum Keys, so the buttons can be soldered incorrectly.